People ask me, “What’s your memoir about—and why should I read it?”

 Above: Immediately, I gravitated to the electric pulse of NYC.
 Here I race through Times Square.
 Credit: Mike Kobal.

-Above: The race that introduced me to Charity Running.
-I was nominated to be the NYC Marathon Elite Comeback Runner of the year 2000…and asked to run for a charity instead of myself.
-What a unique concept, I thought!
-Holding the tape was the Commissioner of the New York City Department of Parks and Recreation, Henry Stern, another good friend who was helpful in another chapter!
+Above: The race that introduced me to the world of Charity Running.
+In the year 2000, after winning this event, I was honored to be nominated as the NYC Marathon Elite Comeback Runner of the Year.
+But instead of running for personal glory, I was asked to run for a charity—an entirely new and eye-opening concept to me at the time.
+What if running could serve a greater purpose?
+That race planted a seed.
+Holding the finish tape above was Henry Stern, the Commissioner of the New York City Department of Parks and Recreation, and a man who would become a good friend and a key figure in another important chapter of this story.

 Above: An article in the New York Post following my attack.